 Several Federal Courts have ruled that it is a citizen’s 1st amendment right to record police officers.
-This video from the LVMPD Police Union advises police officers to ignore citizens who record them; but keep in mind that police officers don’t like it— not in the least.
+This video from the LVMPD Police Union advises police officers to ignore citizens who record them (with a cell phone); but keep in mind that police officers don’t like it— not in the least.
 I’ve recorded police officers 4x while being stopped and have faced retaliation in (3) of those (4) instances.
 The retaliation occurred in the following ways:

 - being placed in handcuffs (detained) for an hour until a sergeant showed up

 - being ticketed, arrested, and having my equipment and cell phone impounded